 Gold futures are essentially contracts in which a trader agrees to buy gold at a predetermined future time.
 When the deadline comes, that contract is said to “settle,” and the transaction takes place.
 Most often, each one is for 100 troy ounces of gold, and priced per ounce in U.S. dollars.

 Futures are generally used by investing pros as a way of hedging their positions.
-They’re not recommended for entry-level investors due to their high level of risk.
+They’re not recommended for novice investors due to their high level of risk.

 How to invest in gold futures

 If you want to buy and sell gold futures contracts, you need an account with one of the few full-service brokerage firms that supports futures trading, or with CME Group, the corporate parent of commodity futures exchange NYMEX.
-Big brokerage companies that do support buying and selling futures include E*Trade and TD Ameritrade.
+Some big brokerage companies support buying and selling futures, like E*Trade, for example.
 However, if you're not a professional trader, you might have to apply or meet additional qualifications before you can start trading futures.

 Pros and cons